BRL-CAD/OGV/README.md

 ```
 App will be running at http://localhost:3000

-##Note
-If you are facing any permission issues then do not use sudo while installing the packages.
+Note: If you are facing any permission issues then do not use sudo while installing the packages.